 Eve Klein - ACademic bio

 Dr Eve Klein is a music technologist and popular music scholar, an operatic mezzo soprano and a composer.
-Eve currently works at the University of Queensland's School of Music where she is Director of Teaching & Learning and Program Convenor of Popular Music and Technology.
+Eve currently works at the University of Queensland's School of Music where she is a Senior Lecturer and Program Convenor of Popular Music and Technology.
 Prior to joining the University of Queensland, Eve was the Convenor of Music at the University of New England.
 She is also an Ableton Live Certified Trainer.

 Eve's research is concentrated on music technology, recording cultures and contemporary music.
 Her current research explores classical music recording practices, environmental sound recording, popular-classical music hybridity, and technology-enabled performance.
 Her article ‘Performing Nostalgia on Record: How Virtual Orchestras and YouTube Ensembles Have Problematised Classical Music’ was awarded the International Association for the Study of Popular Music 2016 Open Publication Prize for Australia and New Zealand.
 Previous research has explored contemporary opera composition, femininity and vocality in Australian country music, DIY CD production in Australian music subcultures, and the role of music-making in the Maltese-Australian community.
 Eve is currently a peer reviewer for IASPM Australia/New Zealand, Musicology Australia, Arts Tasmania and the Australia Council for the Arts.